Angelīna Kučvaļska: Personal life

-Angelīna Kučvaļska was born on 6 December 1998 in Saldus, Latvia.
+Angelīna Kučvaļska was born on December 6, 1998, in Saldus, Latvia.
 Her father died when she was 12 years old.
 She was a student at Riga 1st secondary school.

+Kučvaļska is currently a student at RISEBA University of Business, Arts and Technology.

 Career

+Early career

 Kučvaļska began skating at the age of three and a half years.
 Jekaterina Platonova is her first and only coach.

 2012–2013 season

-Kučvaļska became age-eligible for junior internationals in the 2012–2013 season and placed 16th at her sole Junior Grand Prix (JGP) assignment in Courchevel, France.
+Kučvaļska became age-eligible for junior internationals in the 2012–2013 season and placed sixteenth at her sole Junior Grand Prix (JGP) assignment in Courchevel, France.
 She was selected to represent Latvia at the 2013 World Junior Championships in Milan, Italy.
-Ranked 22nd in the short program, she qualified to the free skate and finished 20th overall.
+Ranked twenty-second in the short program, she qualified to the free skate and finished 20th overall.

 2013–2014 season

-Kučvaļska competed at two 2013 JGP events, placing 15th in Košice and 19th in Minsk, and won the junior silver medal at the Bavarian Open.
-She placed 20th in both segments and 19th overall at the 2014 World Junior Championships in Sofia, Bulgaria.
+Kučvaļska competed at two 2013 JGP events, placing fifteenth in Košice and nineteenth in Minsk, and won the junior silver medal at the Bavarian Open.
+She placed twentieth in both segments and nineteenth overall at the 2014 World Junior Championships in Sofia, Bulgaria.

 2014–2015 season

 Kučvaļska placed seventh at both of her JGP assignments, in Ostrava and Tallinn.
 Making her senior international debut, she took gold at the 2014 Volvo Open Cup, an ISU Challenger Series (CS) event.
 Continuing on the senior level, she placed seventh at the CS Warsaw Cup and took gold at the Tallinn Trophy, Latvian Championships, and Toruń Cup.
-Kučvaļska was named in Latvia's team to the 2015 European Championships in Stockholm, Sweden, and placed 17th in the short program, earning qualification to the next segment.
+Kučvaļska was named in Latvia's team to the 2015 European Championships in Stockholm, Sweden, and placed seventeenth in the short program, earning qualification to the next segment.
 After placing fifth in the free skate, she climbed to seventh overall.

 2015–2016 season

 Kučvaļska was unable to train in July 2015 due to an ankle injury.
 She began the 2015–16 season at a pair of CS events, placing 10th at the 2015 Ondrej Nepela Trophy before winning silver at the 2015 Denkova-Staviski Cup.
 Making her Grand Prix debut, she placed 7th in the short program at the 2015 Trophée Éric Bompard in Bordeaux, France; the event was cancelled due to the November 2015 Paris attacks.

+At the 2015–16 Latvian Championships, Kučvaļska won her second consecutive national title.

 Kučvaļska placed fifth in the short program, fourth in the free skate, and fourth overall at the 2016 European Championships in Bratislava, Slovakia.
 Her placement was the highest by a Latvian skater at the European Championships until Deniss Vasiljevs won the bronze medal in 2022.

+Additionally, she went on to finish fifteenth at the 2016 World Championships in Boston, Massachusetts.